Guiding from experience.

 Leading for change.

-RAD Advocates guides and advocate for parents as they navigate developmental trauma disorder, currently diagnosed as reactive attachment disorder (and the complicated & frustrating systems that go with it).
+RAD Advocates guides and advocates for parents as they navigate developmental trauma disorder, currently diagnosed as reactive attachment disorder (and the complicated & frustrating systems that go with it).
 Along the way, we educate professionals too.
 Become a member.

 What is Developmental Trauma Disorder/Reactive Attachment Disorder?